temnoregg/hostel/readme.txt

 - Fixed bug with resetting the room type on editing
 - Fixed HTML content-type of the auto-mails
 - Fixed bug with pending status when manually marking booking as paid
+- Fixed JS validation error on the [wphostel-list] shortcode

 = Version 0.5.9 =